jbowkett/writing/miscellaneous/my-bio.md

 James is the Engineering Practice Lead for Digital Consulting.
 He has responsibility for the technical direction of our development teams and processes.​
-​James has almost 20 years experience as a lead developer in the finance industry at various banks, hedge funds and startups with applications ranging​ from fraud detection to pricing.
+James has almost 20 years experience as a lead developer in the finance industry at various banks, hedge funds and startups with applications ranging from fraud detection to pricing.
 He cares deeply about design and building quality into the heart of all software and is a firm advocate of XP practices such as TDD and BDD.